FedericoOffidani/Whack-a-bug-minigame/README.md

 # Whack-a-bug-minigame
 This is the whack a bug minigame!.

-This is a basic versione, i'll implement it!.
+This is a basic version, i'll implement it!.